-- You will be sore over the surgical site for up to 3 months, especially with direct pressure.

-- Soreness and swelling will fluctuate the first three months as you wean back into normal activity, this is normal. - Numbness or decreased sensation around the surgical site is normal for a few months after surgery.

--Strength in the arm will also take time to return, be patient.
+- You will be sore over the surgical site for up to 3 months, especially with direct pressure. - Soreness and swelling will fluctuate the first three months as you wean back into normal activity, this is normal. - -Strength in the hand/wrist will also take time to return, be patient.